 In his excellent article: "The Art of Street Soccer", Darren Lovern writes that the brain consists of two hemispheres: the left and right.
 The left (thinking) side is responsible for our basic needs and decision making.
 The right (emotional) side concerns our feelings and emotions.
 The emotional side is also responsible for the learning process through emotions and direct experiences with the environment.
 The thinking side, on the other hand, is involved in a conscious learning process, where we focus on one specific thing.
 It can therefore be assumed that optimal training, which develops the potential of players, is one that stimulates both hemispheres of the brain and not just one!

 Optimal training also constitutes an increase in the optimal potential to learn.
 For decades, football training has been conducted in parts and in a more isolated form.
-Although trends are now changing (because we know more and more about the learning process itself and the brain and how it learns), in professional academies the training of children and adolescents to a large extent is conducted in an isolated form.
+Although trends are now changing (because we know more and more about the learning process itself and the brain and how it learns), in professional academies the training of children and adolescents is largely conducted in an isolated form.
 In the case of some players, there exists a place for this form of training.
 Where some need to improve a given technical aspect, training in an isolated form with a lot of repetitions will actually improve the technique of those players who need such an approach.
 In academies however, everyone is lumped together, regardless of whether certain individuals need to improve their technique or not.

-All this applies to game patterns (which apply in a given game model).
+All this applies to game patterns (which apply in each game model).
 For the sake of the game model and game patterns, we impose on all players, without exception, an isolated form of training session in which we involve only the one (thinking) side of the brain.
 Such training means that a player can indeed improve his technique, but he will not make any decisions.
 Such training will be totally devoid of emotions.
 The emotional side of the brain will be completely switched off.
 And yet a football match is about emotions and making decisions!

 The potential of young players will not be developed in a balanced way, because their learning process will not actively stimulate the entire brain, only one part of it.
-Children who have to follow game patterns in an isolated form don’t smile and don’t find any pleasure in training for the sport they love.
+Children who must follow game patterns in an isolated form don’t smile and don’t find any pleasure in training for the sport they love.
 And since they don't enjoy the training, there's no emotional involvement.
 By not getting emotionally and cognitively involved, young players simply don't learn.
 Training is boring and their brain is not at all interested in it.
 They do exercises only because they have to, not because they want to.
 All the fun is gone, so the training later has no impact on a match, for the simple reason that in an actual game, it’s the opponent who determines what you do on the pitch, and not game patterns.